aerogear/aerogear.org/docs/specs/aerogear-client-paging/index.markdown

 In order to start a paging request, the API needs to accept a configuration setting, which sets the offset of the first element that should be included in the returned collection (`offset`) and the number of results that should be listed on a page (`limit`).
 The different platform SDKs may support different ways to apply the _paging configuration_ (see the platform API doc, for specific details).

-The actual Pipe implementation will be responsible for processing a request along with any paging data and sending the appropriate headers, data, and query parameters to the server (see [Server API spec](https://gist.github.com/4537431)).
+The actual Pipe implementation will be responsible for processing a request along with any paging data and sending the appropriate headers, data, and query parameters to the server application.
 Once the response has been received, the Pipe implementation will provide the result to the supplied callback (see the platform API doc, for specific details).

 ***